 - Provide an example of Christian behavior to all campers and fellow staff. - Plans, develops and delivers the themes and activities for the programs they are responsible for producing, delivering activities and programs that will engage all campers.
-Provides requirements for equipment, supplies, and materials to Assistant Director in advance of camp for purchase or inclusion in the Amazon Wish List. - Communicates and collaborates with the leadership team, keeping them updated on progress and content of programs. - Prepares and instructs the counselors and staff to support the program activities (during training week). - Arrives at the activity area on time and is prepared to lead the program with enthusiasm, motivating camper and counselor participation. - Participates fully in the other activities and events going on during the camping session.
+Provides requirements for equipment, supplies, and materials to Assistant Director in advance of camp for purchase or inclusion in the Amazon Wish List. - Communicates and collaborates with the leadership team, keeping them updated on progress and content of programs. - Prepares and instructs the counselors and staff to support the program activities (during training week). - Inspects all equipment to be used in each day's activity to confirm all equipment is in good repair and safe working order.
+Any defective equipment is to be removed from service and logged in the inventory as needing replacement. - Arrives at the activity area on time and is prepared to lead the program with enthusiasm, motivating camper and counselor participation. - Participates fully in the other activities and events going on during the camping session.
 Available to assist other camp staff as needed at times when their own programs are not being set up or run. - Demonstrates good character, flexibility, enthusiasm, sense of humor, maturity, adaptability, integrity, patience, and self-control. - Promotes high staff and camper morale.
 Supports and encourages the camp culture and way of life.